 Take a walk in Sultan’s park surrounding the museum.
 Sultan’s Park was once part of the grounds of the sultan’s palace.
-It is one of the very few parks in Male and it is definitely the nicest public space in the capital.
+It is one of the very few park in Male.
+It was turned into a recreation and play park for the kids in 2018.
+It is definitely the nicest public space in the capital ( chargeable for foreigners )

 Opposite the Hukuru Mosque you will see Muliaage, the official residence of the president of Maldives.
 It was built in 1914 and inhabited temporary by most of the Maldivian presidents.